 Unlike a lot of financial advice, it’s fun, interactive, and accessible, and it makes improving your finances seem achievable.

 A natural reaction to a lot of marketing and customer service being automated is that people miss the personal touch.
 This is a natural life cycle process.
 Take for example how after the rise of ebooks, their sales suddenly fell as people missed the feel and smell of real books.
 It doesn’t mean that ebooks are going anywhere, but it’s worth bearing in mind that people do still crave IRL objects and personalised attention.

 So really, what I’m talking about here, is creative customer service.
 A lot of marketing is preoccupied with acquiring new customers, but it should also be about onboarding and nurturing a long term customer.
 The personal touch can make the difference between a new customer ghosting your company and becoming an advocate for its services.

 Buffer turns up in so many best practice blogs that it really doesn’t need a shout out, but they just happen to get so many things right.
 In my previous company, I was able to upgrade our Buffer account, and one of their members sent me a personalised welcome video as a thank you.
 This might sound like a small thing – it probably took that staff member 3 minutes maximum to do and send – but the impact on me was huge.
 It helped me on my way to becoming a total Buffer evangelist, the proof is in this very blog!

 Is there something you could do to help your new customers feel special and seen?
-We’ve all seen and remember examples of personalisation going wrong, when the database isn’t up-to-date enough and assumes you’re male, or have been using the software regularly, etc etc. Those can be a huge turn-off, but when the personal touch is done well it can be hugely powerful.
+We’ve all seen and remember examples of personalisation going wrong, when the database hasn’t been updated properly, or strange assumptions are made.
+Those can be a huge turn-off.
+However, when the personal touch is done well it can be hugely powerful.

 Cure for Boring #4: your risk-taking.